kernelorg-mirror/linux_kernel_git_kuba_linux/Documentation/networking/hstats.rst

 (drivers which already expose it can keep doing so, but no new driver allowed).

 Apart from common statistics identifiers *hstats* provide:
- - clear indication if statistic is maintained (unlike more compact fixed-structure stats, e.g. `struct rtnl_link_stats64`);
+ - clear indication whether statistic is maintained (unlike more compact fixed-structure stats, e.g. `struct rtnl_link_stats64` which would always report zero for unmaintained statistics);
  - hierarchical structure (see :ref:`groups` and :ref:`hierarchies`);
- - exposes :ref:`qualifiers` - these are attributes of the statistics which help determine the source of the statistics;
+ - exposes :ref:`qualifiers` - these are attributes of the statistics which help determine the source of the statistics (device vs driver);
  - provide flexible grouping mechanism which should reduce code duplication amongst drivers.